Melissa Gallegos: San Diego Surge

 In 2012, Gallegos led the Surge to a perfect season in just its second year of existence.
 She completed 81-of-138 pass attempts for 1,084 yards and 18 touchdowns as the team once again finished the regular season with an 8–0 record, shutting out all but one opponent.
 In the American Conference championship game, Gallegos threw three touchdown passes in a 56–29 win over the Dallas Diamonds.
 The Surge faced off against the Chicago Force at Heinz Field in the WFA national championship game – the first professional women's football game played in an NFL stadium.
 Gallegos threw for 261 yards and three touchdowns in a 40–36 victory over the Force, which was broadcast on ESPN3.
 After capturing the WFA title, Gallegos and Carrillo took a one-year hiatus from football to raise their newborn son, temporarily handing over team ownership to Surge running back/linebacker Knengi Martin for the 2013 season.
 "I felt it was the right time to step away and let the mind and body heal," said Gallegos, who nursed an injured shoulder during her time off.
-She also attended a few Surge games and spoke about her urgency to get back on the field: "I missed football so much, and I know that I can still compete at this level."
+She attended a few Surge games during this period, which motivated her to return to play, later saying: "I missed football so much, and I know that I can still compete at this level."

 Gallegos returned to the Surge for the 2014 season, inspiring several former players from the 2012 championship team to come back as well.
 In her first game back, she threw five touchdown passes in a 59–6 season-opening win over the Las Vegas Showgirlz.
 The following month, Gallegos threw four touchdowns in a 64–0 romp of the Central Cal War Angels, avenging San Diego's playoff loss from the previous year.
 The Surge finished the regular season with another perfect 8–0 record as she completed 64-of-107 pass attempts for 1,086 yards and a league-best 21 touchdowns.
 Gallegos, who also threw just one interception, earned WFA First-team All-American honors for her performance.
 The Surge captured the American Conference crown with a 59–14 win over the Kansas City Titans, advancing to the WFA national championship game for the third time in four years.
 In a rematch of the 2011 title game, Gallegos threw two touchdown passes in a 69–34 loss to the Boston Militia in Chicago.